 This analysis was completed using the ExFldHazard layer.
 This layer contains existing seamless floodplain quilt inundation boundaries gathered for the Trinity Region in Task 2.
 The floodplain quilt attributes include the source of the floodplain data.
-Based on the definitions of the source data from TWDB (Texas Water Development Board, 2021), the Trinity RFPG assumed that the sources that represented adequate inundation mapping data are:
+Based on the definitions of the source data from TWDB (TWDB, 2021), the Trinity RFPG assumed that the sources that represented adequate inundation mapping data include: